 The Gardens were designed to protect the nature which they so magnificently display.
 Many of the trails and steeper banks are grassed with Zoysia a tough lawn grass that stabilizes the banks and trails and prevents erosion.
 Pine Bark mulch is used in many areas to shield the plants from drought, beautify the landscape and also prevent erosion.
 The Gardens primary goal is to combine some of the major classes of our most popular perennials and shrubs with other less known perennials and then add new and prolifically blooming annuals to add bloom and color through the entire garden season.

+Starting in April on Thursdays, Fridays, and Saturdays, we will be open for visitors from 8:00 AM to 2:00 PM.
+Closed on Sunday, Monday, Tuesday, and Wednesday except by appointment.
+We will be open thru the middle of July.
 Gentle trails through the Gardens and forest let visitors do as much or as little walking as they wish.
-Much of the Shade Gardens and some of the Sun Gardens can be seen from the Event Center were you can enjoy lunch & homemade ice cream and sit in the shade while conversing with friends and enjoying the ambiance of the Gardens.
+Much of the Shade Gardens and some of the Sun Gardens can be seen from the Event Center where you can enjoy air conditioning & homemade ice cream and sit in the shade while conversing with friends and enjoying the ambiance of the Gardens.

+On Wednesdays, in June and July, we will be open to customers who wish to purchase Potted Daylilies or Hosta.
 Hundreds of varieties of potted daylilies and Hosta are available at the Sunshine Hollow Nursery.
-The visitor can also shop the Sunshine Hollow Gift Shop for Tennessee Treats such as Jams & Jellies, Sorghum, and Pecan Fruitcake.
-Bring your family or reserve a visit with your group.
+The visitor can also shop at our Gift Shop for Tennessee Treats such as Jams & Jellies, Sorghum, and Pecan Fruitcake.
 Sunshine Hollow was picked in 2005 by National Geographic as one of the best places to visit in Tennessee.